forcedotcom/git2gus/README.md

 ### Non-GUS Setup

-To set up on your own lighning experience, host this app on Heroku and run your smee command on the app.
+To set up on your own lighning experience, host this app on Heroku and change the webhook URL of your GitHub app to point to [YOUR HEROKU APP URL]/webhook instead of smee.
 To set up Heroku Connect, you may view the steps [here](https://devcenter.heroku.com/articles/getting-started-with-heroku-and-connect-without-local-dev).

 It is recommended that you create a testing team.
 As a reminder, to create product tags, visit the app launcher and search "product tags".
 From here, you can create a product tag for your team, create assignment rules for bugs, user stories, and investigations, and then copy the product tag (you can generate a work URL for any assignment and copy the tag between "producttag=" and "&c__")